Our Year in Review 2024 is ready for you to engage and respond!

 An Inheritance of Hope

 Old practices confirmed by new research show where white, heterosexual, patriarchal points of view missed and continues to miss ways to heal.
-We stand on the shoulders of those who wrote it down, and just as much on those who didn't but passed it on in their ways and walk of life.
+We stand on the shoulders of those who wrote it down, and just as much on those who didn't but passed it on in their ways and walks of life.

 Copyright © 2025 Our Fire Collective - All Rights Reserved.